gallexis/PyTorrent/README.md

 `pip install -r requirements.txt`

 ###Running the program
-All you need to do is pass in a valid torrent file:`
+You can only pass one torrent file

 `python run.py <your torrent file>`